Jishun/react-validated-input/readme.md

     * extend the component with adding new types of input.

 ## Managing Rules:
-  - It will try find a set of rules in the following order:
+  - It will try to find a set of rules in the following order:
     * If the 'rules' prop is set in the component, it will gain the priority and override the global
     * it will then try instance._rules
   - If there is no rules found, the validation function will try to find a className in the following order: